rhyslwells/Data-Archive/content/standardised/XGBoost.md

 3. Objective Function:
    - The objective function in XGBoost consists of two parts: the loss function and a regularization term.
    - [[Loss function]]: Measures how well the model fits the training data.
-For regression, this might be mean squared error; for classification, it could be logistic loss.
+For regression, this might be [[mean squared error]]; for classification, it could be logistic loss.
    - [[Regularisation]]: Helps prevent overfitting by penalizing complex models.
 XGBoost supports both L1 (Lasso) and L2 (Ridge) regularization.

 4. Additive Training: